 Tiger Tail Original 18-Inch Massage Stick

-For lower body aches and pains, sometimes you just need a quick reprieve instead of getting down on the ground and diving into a full rolling session.
+Sometimes you just need a quick reprieve instead of getting down on the ground and diving into a full rolling session.
 This is where massage sticks can be a great option, and there’s none better than the Original Tiger Tail.
 We liked the comfortable, ergonomic grips at each end, allowing us to fine-tune the pressure placed across our calves, thighs, neck and more.
-We used this rolling pin-like accessory mostly after a long run or hike and thoroughly enjoyed the on-the-spot treatment.
+We used this rolling pin-like accessory mostly after a long run or hike, and thoroughly enjoyed the on-the-spot treatment.
 Like a traditional rolling pin, though, the Tiger Tail is best used with two hands.
 You can target single-hand areas, but it requires some awkward propping and adjustments, which take some practice to master.

 Therabody Wave Solo